Januzellij/go_path_manager/README.md

 3) I thought it would be fun to get a bit of Ruby knowledge

+## TODO
+- Get rid of the goto if possible
+- implement commands

 ## Note
 This code is not even close to the best it could be.
 There is a bloody **goto** in there, for crying out loud.